 But they said legal obligations prevented the Bishop of Lewes from using confidential information to correct the inaccuracies.

 In their letters, social care chiefs stressed the fact the diocese was a major provider of services to children in East Sussex - in schools, church-related activities and youth work - making its safeguarding operation a concern of the county council.

-On 16 May, Matt Dunkley, director of East Sussex County Council's children's services, and Cathie Pattison, independent chair of the Local Safeguarding Children's Board (LSCB), wrote to the Archbishop of Canterbury, Dr Rowan Williams.'No confidence'
+On 16 May, Matt Dunkley, director of East Sussex County Council's children's services, and Cathie Pattison, independent chair of the Local Safeguarding Children's Board (LSCB), wrote to the Archbishop of Canterbury, Dr Rowan Williams.

 In their letter, they said: "We do not believe current arrangements within the diocese can assure the safety of children."

 "We remain convinced that insufficient attention is being paid to the ongoing and immediate safeguarding of children in Sussex."